alextianyushi/agentarena-auditor-alex/README.md

 - Audit Solidity contracts for security vulnerabilities
 - Security findings classified by threat level (Critical, High, Medium, Low, Informational)
 - Two operation modes:
-  - **Server mode**: Runs a webhook server to receive notifications from Agent4rena when a new challenge begins
+  - **Server mode**: Runs a webhook server to receive notifications from AgentArena when a new challenge begins
   - **Local mode**: Processes a GitHub repository directly

 ## Installation